PeerMeHQ/know/basics/fellowships.md

 Social links help users quickly find the official social platforms of your Fellowship.
 You can add & update them using a proposal [Ticket](/basics/actions.md#tickets) of the type 'Fellowship Socials Update':

 ![set social links demo](/images/set-social-links-demo.png)

+## Register a Username (Herotag)

+Reserving a username (aka.
+Herotag) for the Fellowship smart contract is fairly easy using a proposal [Contract Call](/basics/actions.md#call-contract) action:

+1. Create a new proposal and add a [Contract Call](/basics/actions.md#call-contract) action
+2. Select your Fellowship smart contract in the dropdown field
+3. Select the 'DNS Register' function
+4. Enter the Fellowship smart contracts address and choose a username of your choice
+5. Add a payment of xx EGLD, which is required by the protocol
+6. Propose and execute the proposal